Keanoski/CS2-Highlight-Automator-for-OBS/README.md

 # --WORK IN PROGRESS--
 # CS2 Highlight Automator for OBS

-A C# tool that automates the extraction and recording of highlight moments from CS2 demo files using **OBS Studio** via [`obs-websocket`](https://github.com/obsproject/obs-websocket).
+A CLI tool that automates the extraction and recording of highlight moments from CS2 demo files using **OBS Studio** via [`obs-websocket`](https://github.com/obsproject/obs-websocket).
 It detects kill streaks, launches CS2 for playback, and coordinates OBS to record cinematic highlight reels.

 ---